1. Do we require Council Approval for all our building work?

 A fire safety schedule is only applicable if any of the above occurred after 1988.

-12. What is a Fire Safety Certificate?
+11. What is a Fire Safety Certificate (FSC)?

-14. What is Home Building Compensation Fund (HBCF)
+12. What is Home Building Compensation Fund (HBCF)

-The Home Building Compensation Fund provides a safety net for home owners in NSW faced with incomplete and defective building work carried out by a builder or trades person.
+The Home Building Compensation Fund provides a safety net for homeowners in NSW faced with incomplete and defective building work carried out by a builder or trades person.

 Licensed contractors that take on residential work valued at $20,000 or more need insurance cover through HBCF.
 They must obtain this cover before starting any work or taking any money under the contract, including the deposit.